 I’ve always loved to write.
 The earliest I can remember is in second grade when my teacher, Miss Thelen (does anyone know her?) told my parents I had a knack for it.
 I’d written a story about a filly and named it after her.
 I think she was just flattered, is all.
-Anyway, I wrote long letters to friends when I moved 400 miles away back in the days of unlimited long distance calling and I was reduced to letter writing.
+Anyway, I wrote long letters to friends when I moved 400 miles back in the dates unlimited long distance calling and I was reduced to letter writing.
 I’m thinking it paid off.

 2. How long did you work on your first novel, Stuck in the Onesies?

 Raising a family, and taking mail-in writing courses (pre-internet).
 Change to taking correspondence classes on writing through the US Postal service (pre-internet!).
 I just loved getting my work back in those large manila envelopes.
 I learned so much this way and by attending every writers conference and workshop I could afford.

 3. Is this a work of fiction or memoir?

 I struggle to classify it as either one, but the story is loosely based on my mother’s life, so memoir is probably the better description.
 There is some fiction mixed in to make the story line flow better since Mom was not around to fill in the blanks.
 Somebody had to do it.
 Hope she didn’t mind.
 I suppose I’ll find out one day.
 Knowing Barb, she won’t pull any punches.

 4. Do you have any other books in the works?

 Yes, due to the overwhelming response of SITO’s (spell it out and italicize) readers, the sequel, You Are My Sunshine (working title and could possibly change last minute), will give a fictional account of the lives of the daughters, Karen and Ginger.
 The novel is set in Jamaica, so if you’ve never been there, get ready to get your reggae on.
 The sequel is anticipated to launch in late 2018 or early 2019.